jewettaij/visfd/doc/doc_filter_mrc.md

 If the file contains a 5th column, it is assumed to represent the brightness of that sphere.
 (This can be overridden using the "**-foreground brightness**" argument.)
-Incidentally, the format of this file matches the formmat of the text file generated during blob detection (using the "**-blob**" argument).
+Incidentally, the format of this file matches the format of the text file generated during blob detection (using the "**-blob**" argument).

 The thickness of the shell can be controlled using the